✂️ Segmentation¶

 -

-PEARL proposes a two-step inference framework based on Procrustes alignment and text-aware Laplacian propagation.
-Without introducing any additional training or auxiliary backbone networks, it corrects the geometric mismatch between keys and queries in the final self-attention layer of CLIP and leverages textual semantics to guide label propagation, achieving new state-of-the-art performance on training-free open-vocabulary semantic segmentation.
+PEARL proposes a two-step inference method based on Procrustes alignment and text-aware Laplacian propagation.
+Without introducing additional training or auxiliary backbones, it achieves a new SOTA in training-free open-vocabulary semantic segmentation by correcting the key-query geometric mismatch in the final self-attention layer of CLIP and utilizing text semantics to guide label propagation.

 -